Going Off Grid! How to Assess Land for a Sustainable Homestead

 They can often identify the legal limits of the property by researching the lot through the state land records office or the county recorder.

 Some lots are landlocked.
 This means that the parcel is surrounded by other parcels with no street access linking the property to other roadways.
 In undeveloped regions, there may be unofficial roads to and from various lots.
 However, if these paths run across private property, they may be eliminated at any time.
 Some landlocked lots can reach a nearby road by creating an easement, but this can be a costly additional expense.
 Buyers should also consider physical access in any weather related to the region.
-Roads that are easy to navigate in summer may be choked with snow in winter.
+Roads that are easy to navigate in summer may be choked with snow or ice in winter.
 Parcels in a flood zone could be saturated with water part of the year.

 The price of land that is minimally developed could range from inexpensive to quite costly.
 Some people can gain ownership of a rural lot for only $1,000.
 It depends on the area and current zoning.
 For example, land that is zoned for residential development could cost a lot more than land zoned for agricultural use.
 At lower price points, buyers often pay cash.
 Those who cannot afford to pay cash may consider asking the owner for financing, or looking for a lender.